 While in college I racked up a large amount of credit card debt, let’s say around $5,000.
-Of course I made payments, but after a while I felt like I was stealing from myself by buying things on credit with money I did not have.
+Of course, I made payments, but after a while, I felt like I was stealing from myself by buying things on credit with the money I did not have.
 It makes no sense.
-The minimum payment you make on your credit card overtime, can double or even triple the cost of items you purchase on credit, especially if the interest rate is 15% or higher.
+The minimum payment you make on your credit card over time can double or even triple the cost of items you purchase on credit, especially if the interest rate is 15% or higher.

 2. Start or build an emergency fund